baichuan-inc/Baichuan-7B/README_EN.md

 # Introduction

-baichuan-7B is an open-source, large-scale pre-training language model developed by Baichuan Intelligent Technology. baichuan-7B is based on Transformer architecture, which contains 7 billion parameter and trained on approximately 1.2 trillion tokens.
+baichuan-7B is an open-source, large-scale pre-trained language model developed by Baichuan Intelligent Technology. baichuan-7B is based on Transformer architecture, which contains 7 billion parameters and trained on approximately 1.2 trillion tokens.
 It supports both Chinese and English languages with a context window length of 4096.
 It has achieved the best performance among models of the same size on standard Chinese and English authoritative benchmarks (C-EVAL, MMLU, etc).

 ## Data